 Evaluation Being Conducted By

 - Allison Black-Maier, Friday Institute for Educational Innovation

 - Dr. Hollylynne Lee, Principal Investigator

-- Dr. Gemma Mojica, Research Associate
+- Dr. Gemma Mojica, Research Scholar

-- Christina Azmy, Graduate Assistant
+- Dr. Christina Azmy, Graduate Research Assistant

 This project is supported by the National Science Foundation under Grant No. DUE 1625713 awarded to North Carolina State University.
 Any opinions, findings, and conclusions or recommendations expressed herein are those of the principal investigators and do not necessarily reflect the views of the National Science Foundation.